hewison-chris/agora-cl-docs/website/docs/prysm-usage/slasher.md

 ### Recommended specifications

-These hardware specifications are recommended, but not required to run the Prysm client.
+These hardware specifications are recommended, but not required to run the Agora-cl client.

 * Processor: Intel Core i7–4770 or AMD FX-8310 or better
 * Memory: 16GB RAM